+'''

+Boswell 1821 'Macbeth', in James Boswell (ed.), The

+plays and poems of William Shakspeare, vol. 11 (London,

+1821), 1--316.

+1 sig B

+MACBETH.

+8

+PERSONS REPRESENTED.

+Duncan, King of Scotland:

+Malcolm, ) his Sons.

+Donalbain, )

+Macbeth, ) Generals of the King's Army.

+Banquo,

+Macduff,

+Lenox,

+Noblemen of Scotland.

+Rosse,

+Menteth,

+Angus,

+Cathness,

-DRAMATIS PERSONAE Duncan, King of Scotland.
-Malcolm,) His Sons.
-Donalbain,) Macbeth,) Banquo,) Generals of the King's Army.
-Macduff,) Lenox,) Rosse,) Noblemen of Scotland.
-Menteth,) Angus,) Cathness,) Fleance, Son to Banquo.
-Siward, Earl of Northumberland, General of the English Forces.
+Fleance, Son to Banquo.

+Siward, Earl of Northumberland, General of the

+English Forces:

 Young Siward, his Son.

 Seyton, an Officer attending on Macbeth.

-Boy, Son to Macduff.
+Son to Macduff.

 An English Doctor.
 A Scotch Doctor.

 A Soldier.
 A Porter.
-An Old Man.
+An old Man.

+'''

 Lady Macbeth.

 Lady Macduff.

 Gentlewoman attending on Lady Macbeth.

 Hecate, and three Witches.

 Lords, Gentlemen, Officers, Soldiers, Murderers, Attendants, and Messengers.

-The Ghost of Banquo, and other Apparitions.
-Scene: In the end of the Fourth Act, in England; through the rest of the play, in Scotland.
+The Ghost of Banquo, and several other Apparitions.

+SCENE, in the end of the fourth act, lies in England; through the rest of the play, in Scotland; and, chiefly, at Macbeth's Castle.

+'''

+11

+MACBETH.

-MACBETH ACT I SCENE I. -- An open place.
-Thunder and lightning.
+ACT I. SCENE I.

+An open Place.

+Thunder and Lightning.
 Enter three Witches.

 1 Witch.
-When shall we three meet again, In thunder, lightning, or in rain?
+When shall we three meet again,

+In thunder, lightning, or in rain?

 2 Witch.
-When the hurlyburly 's done, When the battle 's lost and won.
-4 3 Witch.
+When the hurlyburly's done,

+When the battle's lost and won:

+12

+3 Witch.
 That will be ere the set of sun.

 1 Witch.
 Where the place?

 2 Witch.

-Upon the heath.
+Upon the heath:

 3 Witch.
 There to meet with Macbeth.

+13

 1 Witch.
 I come, Graymalkin!

 All.
+Paddock calls: -- Anon. --

+14

-Paddock calls. -- Anon! --Fair is foul, and foul is fair: Hover through the fog and filthy air.
-[Exeunt.
-SCENE II. -- A camp near Fores.
+Fair is foul, and foul is fair:

+Hover through the fog and filthy air.

+[Witches vanish.

+15

+SCENE II.

+A Camp near Fores.

 Alarum within.
-Enter King Duncan, Malcolm, Donalbain, Lenox, with Attendants, meeting a bleeding Captain.
+Enter King Duncan, Malcolm,

+Donalbain, Lenox, with Attendants, meeting

+a bleeding Soldier /.

+'''

 Dun.
 What bloody man is that?
-He can report, As seemeth by his plight, of the revolt The newest state.
-5 Mal.
-This is the sergeant, Who, like a good and hardy soldier, fought 'Gainst my captivity. -- Hail, brave friend!
-Say to the king the knowledge of the broil, As thou didst leave it.
-Doubtful it stood; Cap.
-As two spent swimmers, that do cling together And choke their art.
-The merciless Macdonwald (Worthy to be a rebel, for to that The multiplying villainies of nature Do swarm upon him) from the western isles Of Kernes and Gallowglasses is supplied;
+He can report,

+As seemeth by his plight, of the revolt The newest state.

+Mal.
+This is the sergeant,